Top 10 Malaga Shopping Spots

 Top tip – a good place to spend time while you’re waiting for a train or bus to arrive.

-Time out – leave the shopping centre and cross over the road to D’Cuadros with a nice terrace and good for morning coffee plus a cake.
+Time out – leave the shopping centre and cross over to Calle Cuarteles and Tejeringos, a café with a nice terrace and great for morning coffee and churros Malaga-style.

 On the other side of the airport, this Malaga shopping centre is well out of town, but is a must if you’re looking for discount Nike gear (the Nike Outlet store is here) as well as all the Spanish clothes brands.
 Pop over the road to Ikea or take in an original version film at the cinema while you’re there.